 Your relatives can help you!

 Your relatives may be able to fill in the blanks that you may have in your research.
-If you are not sure of a name, date, place or you are curious about a story that you have been told then there is no harm in asking.
+If you are not sure of a name, date, place, or you are curious about a story that you have been told then there is no harm in asking.

 The information that can provide will undoubtedly help you further in your research.

-In fact sometimes you will be astonished at the information that they can give you.
+Sometimes you will be astonished at the information that they can give you.
 Details such as a relative that you did not even know existed, or a story that you may not have heard before.

 These examples can help enrich your knowledge of your family history.